nguernse/copy-all-tabs/Firefox - v2/README.md

 ## Installation

-> ℹ️ This does not work for now.
+> ℹ️ This does not work for at the moment.
 You can load the add-on via the Debugging instructions

 1. Open Firefox
 2. Navigate to `about:addons`, or click `Add-ons and themes` in the settings menu
-3. Click the cog icon at the top to open up a menu
+3. Click the cog icon at the top to open up the dropdown menu
 4. Select `Install Add-on from File...`
 5. Select the zipped file of the `Firefox - v2` directory
 6. You are now ready to use Copy All Tabs (CAT *meow*)